Cameron County Texas assistance programs.

 Good Neighbor Settlement House, Inc. offers programs that can help people that need assistance with paying their rent while searching for new jobs.
 Support may also be paid out while they enroll into re-education/training for better work opportunities so they can sustain themselves financially.
 1254 East Tyler Street, Brownsville, TX 78520, call 956-542-2368

-Basic needs and clothing assistance is available from Cameron County non-profits.
+Basic needs, free furniture and clothing assistance is available from Cameron County non-profits.
 Several groups run thrift stores and clothing banks for low income and needy families.
 What may be provided includes items for work and school, Christmas toys and gifts, supplies for children, and more.
-Find more details on clothing closets in Cameron County.
+There is also free furniture banks and school supplies.
+Find more details on free clothing closets, furniture and school supplies in Cameron County.

-Government funded programs - The county, in particular the social services department, provides a number of assistance programs.
+Cameron County Health & Human Resources Government funded programs - The county, in particular the social services department, provides a number of assistance programs.
 The low income and indigent may qualify for free medical care, energy bill saving programs like LIHEAP, and food from WIC and SNAP food stamps.
-Learn more.

 Food assistance and hunger prevention services - There are a number of charities as well as churches that operate pantries or soup kitchens.
 Those will be for short term assistance.
 If a Cameron County resident needs long term support, then they can look into programs such as SNAP food stamps or even WIC vouchers for single moms and infants.
 Some of the locations are below.